Skip to content

 The higher the optical clarity required, the more expensive your material will be.
 In addition, a clear view means stricter error standards, which will lead to a higher quality control cost.

-SELECTING THE RIGHT MATERIAL
+1. SELECT THE RIGHT MATERIAL

-There are multiple levels of optical clarity, and the vast majority of projects don’t require the Class I OCA we mentioned above.
-In fact, when customers come to us with clear designs, we often recommend near-optically clear materials.
+Multiple levels of optical clarity exist, and the vast majority of projects don’t require the Class I OCA we mentioned above.
+For this reason, when customers come to us with transparent designs, we often recommend near-optically clear materials.
+However, near-optically clear adhesives will degrade in color slightly over time, whereas optically clear adhesives resist discoloration entirely.

 Because the difference in usability is often slight, but the cost is far reduced, many businesses benefit financially from using near-optically clear tape rather than OCA.

-PROPER MANUFACTURING ENVIRONMENT
+2. FIND A PROPER MANUFACTURING ENVIRONMENT

-QUALITY CONTROL PROCESS
+3. VERIFY THE QUALITY CONTROL PROCESS

 Building optically clear designs is essentially the same as working with transfer tapes, except there’s more importance placed on avoiding bubbles.